ghiggi/ximage/docs/source/index.rst

 Welcome to the ximage documentation !
 ======================================

-In data analysis and working with image, video or climate simulations, handling large, complex datasets can be challenging.
+In data analysis and when working with image, video or climate simulations, handling large, complex datasets can be challenging.
 Moreover, when dealing with multidimensional data, using index-based dimensions can lead to mistakes.

 Xarray provides a handy way to manipulate multidimensional arrays with labeled dimensions,